elahpeca/eigendecomposer/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

+The code will be further developed to handle complex matrices, perform more advanced analysis, and provide more customization options.

 This project is licensed under the GNU General Public License v3.0.

-The code could be further developed to handle complex matrices, perform more advanced analysis, and provide more customization options.